paymill/paymill-example-ios-parse-honeystore/README.md

 ### What does the application

-In this tutorial we’ll use PAYMILL to add payments to a iOS application, to store client ID instead of local database we use PARSE.
-The application, which we’ll use is a simple store that sells Honey ;) The customer can add a jar with honey to his Cart and them make checkout for his order by PAYMILL.
-As we mention before we use PARSE as storage.
-We store products for sale there, registered users and PAYMILL client Id.
+The application, which we’ll use is a simple store that sells jars with honey ;) The customer can brouse the available jars and add each of them to his shoping basket.
+When the user is done with his selection, he can checkout the order by providing a credit card manualy or by scanning it.

 In this application we combinate different SDKs of PAYMILL.
 For public part we use PAYMILL's iOS SDK and for private use JS SDK.
-For easy scan of credit card we use CardIo.
+For easy scan of credit card we use [CardIo](https://www.card.io).

 Before you use the app you must register as merchant in PAYMILL website and get your public and private key.
-Private key you must set in PARSE part, but public key must be used in iOS part.
+Private key you must set in PARSE part, the public key must be used in iOS part.
 ![landing page](./docs-assets/01.pages_index.png)

 There are four different products that user can buy and add it to the Cart.
-When the user select on one of the product, he will be redirected to the details page, there he can read about his choice and it to the Cart.
+When the user select on one of the product, he will be redirected to the details page, there he can read about his choice and to add it in the Shoping Cart.

 ![sign up page](./docs-assets/02.users_init.png)